Error-331/code_tests/docs/bible/links.md

 Total Surrender - November 10 (It's by our obedience that we prove our love for God; Those who don't surrender to God will never know perfect liberty);

 God's Good Pleasure - November 11 (He is the One who gave His life for the sheep, and we hear His wonderful voice telling us the most comforting words of our Father's great love);

+The Root of All Evil - November 12 (For where your treasure is, there your heart will be also);